The Operative

 - Prerequisite: The ability to cast

-You can apply your Sneak Attack damage to one creature you hit with a power attack if you have advantage on the attack roll or another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.
+You can apply your Sneak Attack damage to one creature you hit with a power attack if you have advantage on the attack roll or the target is Threatened and you don't have disadvantage on the attack roll

-Additionally, you can apply your Sneak Attack damage to one creature that fails a saving throw against a power you cast that deals damage if that creature has disadvantage on the saving throw or another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and the target doesn’t have advantage on the saving throw.
+Additionally, you can apply your Sneak Attack damage to one creature that fails a saving throw against a power you cast that deals damage if that creature has disadvantage on the saving throw or the target is Threatened and the target doesn't have advantage on the saving throw.

 Versatile Exploit